TomFrost/node-vitalsigns/README.md

 	app.get('/ping', instance.express);

+#### hapi
+A function to be passed to Hapi as the handler for a route.
+This function will return HTTP 200 or 503 by default to represent healthy and unhealthy, respectively.
+It will also provide the full health report returned by `getReport()` as a JSON string with *Content-type: application/json*.
+Example:

+	server.route({method: 'GET', path: '/ping', handler: instance.hapi});

 #### {array} getFailed()
 Returns an array of strings describing the constraints that failed the last time `isHealthy()` was called.
 Array will be empty if the instance was